chiefpansancolt/package-builder.chiefpansancolt.dev/src/app/docs/sponsor/page.md

 ---
 title: Sponsor
+nextjs:
+  metadata:
+    title: Simplecov Tailwindcss - Sponsor
     description: Another way to contribute is by sponsoring this project.
 ---

 Looking for ways to contribute to the project you can sponosor it in one of many ways.